octplane/octplane.github.io/_posts/2014-09-08-the-flickr-attributor.md

 But sharing a creative commons usually requires [attribution of the work you use][2] and in some context, it means losing some precious characters.

-Yes, Twitter, I’m looking at you.

 Displaying the license information on the media brings a simple solution to that problem.

-### And so ?

-**And so** was born the *Flickr Attributor* !
+### And so was born the *Flickr Attributor*

-This web-application generates photos that contain the attribution and details of the licence at the bottom of it.
+This webapp generates photos that contain the attribution and details of the licence at the bottom of it.
+Such as this picture:

-Just.
-Like.
-This:

 <center>
 ![A Puppy !](/images/8165495019.jpg)
 </center>

-Of course, there is no link, and not full identifier of the picture in the generated legend, and as specified the [Creative Commons guidelines][3], "_There is no one right way; just make sure your attribution is reasonable and suited to the medium you're working with._" I'm including the CC icon, the author and Flickr mention and the photo title (in this very order, because if this get cropped, I want to keep the information in this order).
+Of course, there is no link, and not full identifier of the picture in the generated legend, and as specified the [Creative Commons guidelines][3], "_There is no one right way; just make sure your attribution is reasonable and suited to the medium you're working with._" I'm including the CC icon, the author and Flickr mention and the photo title.

 ## How do I use this ?